The Scenario Report

 An overview of the Wind and Solar Atlas is presented in the following figures, followed by a detailed map that shows the development of hydro, wind, and solar projects against the total installed capacity for each scenario.
 The Atlas Map provides a clear view on the existing RES potential in the Mediterranean Region.

-Figure 5-11 Mediterranean Wind Atlas mean Power Density (source https://globalwindatlas.info/)
+Figure 5-11.
+Mediterranean Wind Atlas mean Power Density (Source)

-Figure 5-12 Hydro installed capacity as a percentage of total installed capacity for each country (2020 and 2030 Med-TSO scenarios)
+Figure 5-12.
+Hydro installed capacity as a percentage of total installed capacity for each country (2020 and 2030 Med-TSO scenarios) (Unified scale from 0 to 63%.
+The stronger the colour, the higher the installed capacity)

-Figure 5-28 Total RES source and shared percentage of total demand (2020 historical data and Med-TSO 2030 scenarios)
+Figure 5-15.
+RES technology and shared percentage of total installed capacity (2020 and 2030 Med-TSO scenarios)

 AL